It can feel difficult to avoid burnout in the legal profession — focus on the essentials to find a sustainable pace.

 If you’re on the path to burnout, the problem isn’t just that burnout is coming — you’re also missing out on joy in the meantime.
-Elon Musk might never burnout publicly — but even if you succeed at sustaining an exhausting pace until retirement, do you really want to end your career successfully having spent too much time working?
-Or would you regret it, as Indra Nooyi remarked upon stepping down as CEO from PepsiCo last year following her 24-year career.
+We’ve previously covered why it’s so hard for lawyers to prioritize self-care, as critical as it is to sustaining your (best) work.
+Even if you can succeed at managing an exhausting pace until retirement, the question is whether you really want to end your career successfully having spent too much time working.
+It’s likely you might regret it, as Indra Nooyi remarked upon stepping down as CEO from PepsiCo last year following her 24-year career.

-As a lawyer, you won’t be able to avoid stress — but as individuals, we can learn new skills that help us feel better about how we respond to stress.
+As lawyers, we can’t avoid stress — but as individuals, we can learn new skills that help us feel better about how we respond to stress.
 An August 2019 CNBC headline cautioned “Don’t be a lawyer if you want to be happy,” citing the 2016 ABA/Hazeldon study and the 1990 Johns Hopkins study.
 While the legal profession creates unique challenges to well-being, happy lawyers exist.
 They’ve developed the capacity to keep causes of burnout in check, and you can too.
-Acknowledge the statistics and the risk factors, and take action to make positive change instead of internalizing the fatalistic exaggeration.
-Fortunately, the legal community in Massachusetts can choose from a few opportunities in Fall 2019 to find guidance on responding better to stress:
+Fortunately, we can acknowledge the statistics and the risk factors, and take action to make positive change instead of internalizing the fatalistic exaggeration.

 Responding to stress better can help you interrupt the patterns that cause burnout, which is unfortunately common in the legal profession.
 Absorbing causes of burnout is still often rewarded in the legal profession: Overcommitting / Saying ‘yes’ too much; Excessive workload; Too little recognition; Lack of validation of work stress/difficulty; Perfectionism; Excessive conscientiousness; Workaholism.
 Industry, lacking a moral compass by design and ethically bound to maximize shareholder profits will exploit tendency toward over-industriousness, which is prevalent in the legal profession — whether self-selected or conditioned in law school.
 While our organization works with others in the legal community to create better support for well-being, lawyers have the individual capacity to recognize and respond to their own risk exposure.

 Preventing burnout in the first place is easier than recovering from it.
+Take this self-care inventory to acknowledge how your practices are currently.
 You’ll experience more joy by developing the habits that protect against burnout before you ever experience warning signs:

 - Maintain boundaries